Missing teeth are no fun!

 - The closest thing to your natural tooth in looks, strength, and function

-The dental implants process takes a few months to complete and requires repeated visits to our office.
+The dental implants process takes a few months to complete and requires repeated visits to our dental office.

 A dental crown often makes up a part of missing tooth replacement options.
 A dental crown is a replacement tooth that is fabricated to look and feel like your natural tooth.